Eumundi School of Arts: History

 The Eumundi School of Arts, the second to be built on the site, was constructed in 1912 by W Bytheway, a builder from Gympie.
 At the time, Eumundi was one of a number of small but prosperous Sunshine Coast hinterland towns servicing a timber, dairy and pastoral industry.

-The first selector in the North Maroochy River district, Joseph Gridley, arrived at Moreton Bay in 1856 on the James Fernie with his wife Ellen and five children.
+Joseph Gridley, the first selector in the North Maroochy River district, arrived at Moreton Bay in 1856 on the James Fernie with his wife Ellen and five children.
 In 1877, Gridley selected Portion 70, where the Hall now stands, for timber getting.

 In 1886 the Queensland Government proposed a township at Eumundi as a station on the railway line between Brisbane and Maryborough.
-Residential land was auctioned in 1890 and the rail line was opened in 1891.
+Residential land was auctioned in 1890, and the rail line was opened in 1891.
 The rail stop serviced the Eumundi timber getting area where selectors, including the Gridleys, had selected land during the 1870s.
 By 1893 a local provisional school was operating.
 Dairy farmers started arriving in the area during the 1900s, either by overlanding their stock or accompanying them north on the railway.

 In May 1905, the County of Canning, Parish of Maroochy, Town of Eumundi allocated Reserve Land Allotment 5, Section 2 for the hall by Proclamation.
 The allotment to be set apart was "situated opposite the most southerly gate of the Eumundi railway station yards upon a ridge...The site is a fine one for building purposes, and in every way suitable for a public building.
 The Association propose to build a Hall by subscription to be used for public meetings and associations".
 A single-storey timber hall was constructed by Peter Denholm on the site in 1908.